Grantees

 Understanding and Manipulating Cellular and Circuit-Level Vulnerability to Neurodegeneration in Parkinson’s Disease

 Study Rationale: Many people with Parkinson’s disease (PD) develop untreatable cognitive symptoms, including problems with attention, decision-making, and dementia at late stages of the disease, due to changes in a crucial part of the brain, the cerebral cortex.
 Evidence suggests that aggregation of the protein alpha-synuclein in vulnerable nerve cells interferes with their health and damages the cellular networks required for normal brain function.
 However, the relationships between alpha-synuclein, vulnerable cells, and network activity are not understood.
-By identifying and understanding the causes and effects of this damage in brain networks, and affected nerve cells and their connections, we aim to enable therapies that directly target this disorder.
+By identifying and understanding the causes and effects of this damage in brain networks, and affected nerve cells and their connections, Team Biederer aims to enable therapies that directly target this disorder.

-Study Design: We will assess how alpha-synuclein pathology progressively impairs network function in the brain cortex and identify the features distinguishing vulnerable from resilient cells using innovative technologies, including imaging of activity in the live brain, measurements of attention, profiling of different cell types and their contents, and high-resolution microscopy of neuronal connections.
-We will integrate these data using advanced computational methods to design and test cell-specific interventions to restore the function of the disrupted networks.
+Study Design: Team Biederer will assess how alpha-synuclein pathology progressively impairs network function in the brain cortex and identify the features distinguishing vulnerable from resilient cells using innovative technologies, including imaging of activity in the live brain, measurements of attention, profiling of different cell types and their contents, and high-resolution microscopy of neuronal connections.
+The team will integrate these data using advanced computational methods to design and test cell-specific interventions to restore the function of the disrupted networks.
 This study will reveal mechanisms of cortical network damage in Parkinson’s disease and will identify the types of nerve cells suited for therapeutic intervention.

 Leadership